Image: Miles Ritter

 - Be whale wise and know the rules on both sides of the border.

-The Government of Canada’s “Overview of 2024 management measures to protect Southern Resident Killer Whales” can be download and includes a map of all the areas and interim sanctuary zones that are referred to on this page.
-Additional information, including maps of interim sanctuary zones, seasonal slow-down areas, area-based fishery closures, and more can be found on the Government of Canada website.
+The Government of Canada’s “Overview of 2025 management measures to protect Southern Resident Killer Whales” can be download and includes a map of all the areas and vessel restricted zones that are referred to on this page.
+Additional information, including maps of vessel restricted zones, seasonal slow-down areas, area-based fishery closures, and more can be found on the Government of Canada website.

 You can also take the pledge to Give Them Space, and go beyond the legal requirements to protect Southern Resident Killer Whales!